Here's Why You Need To Embrace The Crapstorm Of Life Sometimes

 One of my earliest memories is of being a little kid at nursery school, sitting in a circle and being led in a song by my smiling teacher.

-“If you’re happy and you know it, clap your hands!” she’d sing, encoyraging us to join in.
+“If you’re happy and you know it, clap your hands!” she’d sing, encouraging us to join in.

 “If you’re happy and you know it, clap your hands!
 If you’re happy and you know it, and you really want to show it, if you’re happy and you know it clap your hands!”